dosberg/100-CSS-Utility-Classes/README.md

 # 100 CSS Utility Classes

 Here are 100 utility classes that I've found useful when developing.
 You may find them useful depending on your paradigm and workflow.
-My intent was to be overally specific with the naming so they make sense to anyone reading the HTML document.
+My intent was to be overally specific with the naming so they make sense to anyone reading the HTML document. <a href="https://raw.githubusercontent.com/dosberg/100-CSS-Utility-Classes/master/utilities.css">View Classes</a>

 TOC
 - Positioning